math0ne/dotfiles/README.md

 # Installation Instructions

-> Run as a non root user
+> Must be run as a non root user, if necessary create and add a user

 **1. Install ansible**
 ```